Trisha-shii/Multivariate-Linear-Regression/README.md

 ## Program:
 ```
-Developed by : KABELAN G K
+Developed by : TRISHA PRIYADARSHNI PARIDA
-Reg No : 24900985
+Reg No : 24900017
 ```
 ```
 import pandas as pd